optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.md

 different optimizers.
 However, complete transparency is possible and we try to document the exact meaning of all options for all optimizers.

+## Algorithms that parallelize

+Algorithms can evaluate the criterion function in parallel.
+To make such a parallel algorithm fully compatible with estimagic (including history collection and benchmarking functionality), the following conditions need to be fulfilled:

+- The algorithm has an argument called `n_cores` which determines how many cores are used for the parallelization.
+- The algorithm has an argument called `batch_evaluator` and all parallelization is done using a built-in or user provided batch evaluator.

+Moreover, we strongly suggest to comply with the following convention:

+- The algorithm has an argument called `batch_size` which is an integer that is greater or equal to `n_cores`.
+Setting the `batch_size` larger than n_cores, allows to simulate how the algorithm would behave with `n_cores=batch_size` but only uses `n_cores` cores.
+This allows to simulate / benchmark the parallelizability of an algorithm even if no parallel hardware is available.

+If the mandatory conditions are not fulfilled, the algorithm should disable all history collection by using `mark_minimizer(..., disable_history=True)`.

 ## Nonlinear constraints

 Estimagic can pass nonlinear constraints to the internal optimizer.
 The internal